How does different testing tools improve application lifecycle

 Strengths of IAST

-Real-Time Feedback: During runtime, developers are exposed to vulnerability as the program is in execution.
+• Real-Time Feedback: During runtime, developers are exposed to vulnerabilities as the program is executing.

 Limitations of IAST